California Elder Abuse Attorneys

 Arash Law Practice Area Border/Divider

-Unfortunately, senior citizens are easily capable of falling victim to financial exploitation in many different ways.
+Unfortunately, senior citizens are commonly targeted for financial exploitation and abuse.
 Elders can be taken advantage of by their family members, caregivers, friends, and fiduciaries.
-Any elderly victim of financial exploitation should seek legal help from a proven California financial elder abuse attorney.
+Seeking legal help from knowledgeable California financial elder abuse attorneys may be beneficial in this situation.

-Doing so will help you learn more about your legal rights so that you can protect your loved one or yourself.
-Elder financial abuse is one of the terrible crimes in our society that occurs far too often.
+Doing so will help you learn more about your legal rights so that you can protect your loved one’s best interests.
+Elder abuse is one of the terrible crimes in our society that occurs far too often.
 Strangers commit half of all senior financial exploitation crimes.

 They are followed closely by:

-Annually, these crimes cost senior citizens more than $3 billion
+Annually, these crimes cost senior citizens more than $3 billion.
+The different forms of elder abuse can happen anywhere, including:

 Elder-Abuse-Definition-Under-California-Law